Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Modeling the electronic structure of

 \subsection{Beyond DFT}

 For a particular magnetic state offered as a seed, the spin-polarized DFT calculation tends to self-consistently determine the magnetic state on Co atoms in the specific magnetic configuration and produce the appropriate electronic bands.
-The calculation results with Co atoms with sizable magnetic moments, with particular lower and upper "Hubbard states" populated by spin up or spin down electrons.
-The resulting bands conform the TB description where, apart from the spin character at particular Co orbitals, the other parameters stay essentially unaltered among different magnetic states\cite{SIref}.
+The calculation results with Co atoms with sizable magnetic moments, with some lower and upper {\it Hubbard states} populated by spin up or spin down electrons.
+The resulting bands conform to the TB description where, apart from the spin character at particular Co orbitals, the other parameters stay essentially unaltered among different magnetic states \cite{SIref}.
 The TB parametrization of electronic bands in various magnetic states leads to results where the hybridization integral between Co and Nb orbitals ($t_{Co}$) is approximately two times bigger than any other hybridization integral in the model, including those responsible for the Nb $4d$ bands dispersions in directions parallel and perpendicular to layers.
 Further on, the separation between spin-down and spin-up $3d$ states at Co atoms below and above the Fermi level is one order of magnitude bigger than any hybridization integral in the TB model and approximately six times bigger than the Co-Nb orbital energy level separation.
 The Nb orbital energy level and the calculated Fermi energy lie in-between energy levels of the full Co orbital of one spin projection, and the empty Co orbital of the opposite spin projection.
 This description conforms with the picture of a strongly correlated electron system.
-It may be safely said that the DFT producing an array of local magnetic moments strongly hybridized to relatively narrow metallic bands is a good indication of a strongly correlated electron system.
-Conversely, strongly correlated electron systems are poorly treated by common DFT or by any approach relying on representing its wavefunction as the determinant of whatever single-particle states.
-Whereas some properties may be caught better than others, the description of low energy dynamics of such a mixture of magnetic moments and itinerant electrons is obliged to fail in such approaches.
+It may be safely said that the DFT producing an array of local magnetic moments, with their hosting orbitals strongly hybridized to relatively narrow metallic bands, is a good indication of a strongly correlated electron system.
+Conversely, strongly correlated electron systems are poorly treated by common DFT, or by any approach where the determinant of single-particle states is used to describe the many-body wavefunction.
+Whereas some properties may be caught better than others, the description of low energy dynamics of a mixture of magnetic moments and itinerant electrons is obliged to fail in such approaches.